 Royal Caribbean’s Harmony Cruise Ship

 Harmony from the Royal Caribbean Cruise Ship Line is a 16-cylinder and four-story-high cruise ship.
-It’s per hour fuel consumption is estimated at 1.377 gallons.
-Its daily fuel consumption is around 66,000 gallons of diesel fuel.
+Its per hour fuel consumption is estimated at 1.377 gallons.
+And its daily fuel consumption is around 66,000 gallons of diesel fuel.

-This would mean that the Harmony, long noted as the world’s largest cruise ship until 2017, has a rough estimate daily fuel cost consumption of about $198,462.
+This would mean that the Harmony, long noted as the world’s largest cruise ship until 2017, has a rough estimated daily fuel cost consumption of about $198,462.